2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: The 2-Step Agent framework

 \subsection{The setup: Historical data and predictive model}

-We start by formally defining a causal model of the domain.
+We first define a causal model of the domain.
 Let $A$ be a variable denoting an intervention, such as the administration of a treatment.
-The treatment variable may be continuous or categorical, but to lighten the notation we will present the formulas with a binary $A$.
+The treatment variable may be continuous or categorical, but to simplify the notation, we will present the formulas with two options for $A$.
 Let $Y$ be a variable denoting an outcome of interest.
-In our example above, the treatment could be a fixed dose of chemotherapy and the outcome the months of survival, so in this case a higher outcome is better.
+In our example, the treatment could be a fixed dose of chemotherapy and the outcome the months of survival, so in this case a higher outcome is better.
 We use $X_i$ to refer to covariates involved in the causal mechanisms governing the treatment and outcome.

 \begin{definition}[Historical data generation] We assume $Hist = (\mathbf{S}, P_{\mathbf{N}})$ to be the minimal structural causal model (SCM) describing the causal mechanisms producing $A$ and $Y$, where $\mathbf{S}$ is a set of assignments defining each variable in terms of its parents and $P_{\mathbf{N}}$ is a joint distribution over the noise variables.
-We use $\Bar{X} = X_1, \dots, X_k$ to denote endogenous (non-noise) variables involved in the SCM that are different from $A$ and $Y$. \end{definition}
+We use $X = X_1, \dots, X_k$ to denote endogenous (non-noise) variables involved in the SCM that are different from $A$ and $Y$. \end{definition}

-An example of this SCM is depicted in Figure \ref{fig:agent_model}(b).
-The SCM $Hist$ stands for the process in the world that generated the data before the introduction of decision support.
+An example of this SCM is depicted in Figure \ref{fig:agent_model}(a).
+The SCM $Hist$ stands for the process in the world that generated the training data.
 Note that the assignment determining $A$ might be due to a specific intervention protocol, e.g., the guidelines for administering the treatment that were in use in that particular time window.
-The SCM determines a unique joint distribution $P^{Hist}$ over variables $Y, A, \Bar{X}$.
+The SCM determines a unique joint distribution $P^{Hist}$ over variables $Y, A, X$.

-Next, we assume that a relevant dataset is generated by $Hist$ and used to train a prediction model for decision support.